yu320/rollcall_vue/SQL.md

 -- 4.2 user_has_permission
 -- 先刪除所有依賴此函數的 RLS 策略
-DROP POLICY IF EXISTS "Allow users to read their own profile" ON public.profiles;
 DROP POLICY IF EXISTS "Allow admin to manage all profiles_select" ON public.profiles;
 DROP POLICY IF EXISTS "Allow admin to manage all profiles_insert" ON public.profiles;
 DROP POLICY IF EXISTS "Allow admin to manage all profiles_update" ON public.profiles;
 DROP POLICY IF EXISTS "Allow admin to manage all profiles_delete" ON public.profiles;
--- NEW: Drop the specific policy for authenticated users to update their own profile if it exists DROP POLICY IF EXISTS "Allow authenticated users to update their own profile" ON public.profiles;
+DROP POLICY IF EXISTS "Allow users to read their own profile" ON public.profiles;

 DROP POLICY IF EXISTS "Allow authorized users to read personnel" ON public.personnel;
 DROP POLICY IF EXISTS "Allow authorized users to create personnel" ON public.personnel;